-The appropriate PDS documentation should be consulted on how to design and label a product to these standards.
+The appropriate PDS documentation should be consulted on how to design and label a product to these standards, or ask your Archive Scientist to provide templates or examples.

-5.3 Data Types
+4.3.
+Data Types

 Detailed information of the allowed data types can be found in the PDS4 Standards Reference [AD.01].
 These data types are used to describe the format of the individual fields/elements of the data structures described in section 5.2.1.